Mining legislation requires the notification of certain events to HSE. In practice, notification should be made to HM Inspectorate of Mines

-Regulation 7 of the Management and Administration of Safety and Health in Mines Regulations 1993 (MASHAM) requires the mine owner to notify HSE of the following, 28 days before beginning mining operations:
+Regulation 6 of the Mines Regulations 2014 (MR14) requires the mine operator to notify HSE of the following, in writing, at least 28 days before a mine is worked:

 The mine operator must also notify HSE, within 28 days of the event occurring, of